Anonim9999/cristian-stefan-portofoio.github.io/README.md

 # Junior Software Tester
-Technical Skills: Python, C++, MATLAB - Simulink, CAPL, HTML, CSS, Java, Arduino, GitHub
+####Technical Skills: Python, C++, MATLAB - Simulink, CAPL, HTML, CSS, Java, Arduino, GitHub
-### Work Experience
+## Work Experience
 **Junior System Tester @Continental Automative Group**
 - established the very first virtual testing entity (vECU) in cooperation with a team of newbies
-- sucesfully harnesing the testing equipment resources as software labels and functions
+- sucesfully harnessed the testing equipment resources as software labels and functions
 - solve out over 68 bugs
-- redesign and fixed up to 20 measurement software functions
+- redesigned and fixed up to 20 measurement software functions

 **Summer internship  @VNI(Vehicle netowrking) Departament Intern Continental AG**
 - acquiring knoweldge in software and hardware architecutre
-- learning the ropes of debugging
+- learnt the ropes of debugging
-- learning the fundamentals of Python and CAPL
+- learnt the fundamentals of Python and CAPL
-- hands on experience with basis testing procedures (rooting and flashing)
+- gained hands on experience with basis testing procedures (rooting and flashing)

 **Participant Cyber Tech Tournament, Sibiu(România)**
 - fully developed from scratch the hardware and software architectures of a line-follower robot